DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 running commands in a terminal interface just like your classmates on OS X, Ubuntu, or Windows, but your terminal will be connected to a computer running somewhere else that cloud IDE sets up for you.
-Here is the instructions for cloud IDEs (PaizaCloud Cloud IDE, AWS Cloud9, Glitch.com).
+Here are the instructions for cloud IDEs (PaizaCloud Cloud IDE, AWS Cloud9, Glitch.com).
 You can choose one of the cloud IDEs, and follow the instruction of the cloud IDE.

 #### PaizaCloud Cloud IDE